kubernetes/community/contributors/devel/pull-requests.md

 - Make the PR
 - Release notes - do one of the following:
   - Add notes in the release notes block, or
-  - Update the `release-note-label-needed` label
+  - Update the release note label
 - Pass all e2e tests
 - Get a `LGTM` from a reviewer
 - Get approval from an owner